 IMC 2562 Effectiveness Review.
-At the conclusion of the IMC 2562 process, an effectiveness review of the IMC 2562 process should be conducted to provide insights and improvements to the IMC 2562 process.
+At the conclusion of the IMC 2562 process, and as part of the overall Lessons-Learned effort, an effectiveness review of the IMC 2562 process should be conducted to provide insights and improvements to the IMC 2562 process.
 All Lessons-Learned will be collected by the restart panel.
-The restart panel will oversee the Lessons-Learned and will oversee the compilation of any recommended changes to and ensure they are documented and communicated to the Reactor Assessment Branch (NRR/DRO/IRAB).
+The restart panel will oversee the Lessons-Learned and will oversee the compilation of any recommended changes to the process for oversight of reactors potentially undergoing restart and ensure they are documented and communicated to the Reactor Assessment Branch (NRR/DRO/IRAB).
 Additional guidance on effectiveness reviews can be found in IMC 0307, “Reactor Oversight Process Self-Assessment Program.”

 06.03 Transition between Oversight Processes